Supersonic (Oasis song)

-"Supersonic" is a song by the English rock band Oasis, released as their debut single on 5 April 1994.
-It appeared on their debut studio album, Definitely Maybe (1994).
-The single reached number 31 on the UK Singles Chart, 22 on the UK Indie Singles Chart and 11 on the US Billboard Modern Rock Tracks chart.
-Two music videos were produced for the song.
+"Supersonic" is a song by English rock band Oasis.
+It was released as their debut single in Ireland on 5 April 1994 and in the United Kingdom on 11 April.
+It later appeared on their debut studio album, Definitely Maybe (1994).
+The song was produced by the band and Mark Coyle, their live sound engineer.
+The single was accompanied by two music videos, one directed by Mark Szaszy and the other by Nick Egan.

-"Supersonic" was written by lead guitarist Noel Gallagher and recorded in one session at the Pink Museum Studio (now the Motor Museum) in Liverpool, England in mid-December 1993.
-It was produced by Oasis and producer Mark Coyle, with no additional production through producer Owen Morris.
-Brothers Chris and Tony Griffiths of the Liverpool-based rock band, the Real People, also co-produced the song, but are uncredited.
-However, Tony is credited as a backing vocalist on the song.
+"Supersonic" was written by lead guitarist Noel Gallagher and recorded in a single day at the Pink Museum Studio (now the Motor Museum) in Liverpool, England in mid-December 1993.
+Despite being technically a demo, it was never re-recorded, and it features Beatles-influenced backing vocals from Tony Griffiths of the band the Real People.
+According to tour DJ Phil Smith, the song only cost £100 to produce.